ethz-asl/reactive_avoidance/README.md

 There are a lot of options you can pass to the executable, which are all defined in the `parser` class.
 Check out `rmpcpp_planner/src/testing/parser.cc` for the full list of options.

+# nvblox
+Some of our code heavily depends on nvblox - check it out here: https://github.com/nvidia-isaac/nvblox, its a great open-source package for 3D mapping on robots.